 In this scalp condition, the skin becomes scaly and red and dandruff is caused.
-While in most cases it happens in the hair scalp and causes hair loss, it may spread to the face, neck, chest, and back.
+While in most cases it happens in the hair scalp in women and men.
+It causes hair loss, it may spread to the face, neck, chest, and back.
 Usually, the oiliness in the skin triggers this condition.
 It is a long-term skin issue and needs regular sittings with the dermatologist.
 In most cases, it can be avoided by following a good skin care routine.

 In this scalp condition, thick, red patches develop.
 This is an autoimmune disease in which the buildup of cells occurs causing a scaly appearance.
 It is associated with other diseases like diabetes, heart issues, arthritis, and inflammatory bowel disease.

-Scary as it might to be to have insects crawling on your scalp, it is better to be informed about what they are.
+Scary as it might be to have insects crawling on your scalp, it is better to be informed about what they are.
 Lice are blood-suckers that spread through contact with an infected person, sharing personal items like combs, towels, and headphones, even.
 Extreme scalp itchiness, sores on the scalp and a feeling that something is crawling on your head are instant giveaways.
 Many OTC medications are available to treat the condition.

-When circular, red, scaly patches are left on the scalp leading to hair loss; it is known as a ringworm infection.
+When circular, red, scaly patches are left on the scalp leading to hair loss; it is known as ringworm infection.
 It is caused by a fungus and not by worms.
-It can be treated medically by ingesting medicines and an antifungal shampoo.
+It can be treated medically by ingesting medicines and antifungal shampoo.

 This is an infection affecting the hair follicle.
 The follicles are sacs at the bottom of the hair which fill with pus.
 The condition is caused by bacteria and can be treated with an antibiotic.